silentwhaleluo/Database-Notes/SQL.md

 Session can be defined as an **interaction** of an application with SQL Server for a specific time (usually sessions time out if there is no activity after certain period) to perform an operation.
 User sessions start from 50 and above, system session will use SPID < 50.

 - Authentication
 1. Windows
+Use windows user who installed SQL to have access to the server as long as that acount is signed in .
 Information is passed from Windows system to SQL Server.
 This is most commonly used type.
 2. SQL Server
 Has to provide Login and Password

  - SCHEMA
 - It is a database **object**, which is a **subset of a database**.